Jacked-Up/junglesequencer.com/docs/jungle-nodes/identity-node.md

 ---
 #### Virtual

-Called immediately after this Identity Node is stopped.
+Called immediately after this Generic Node is stopped.
 ```csharp
 protected virtual void OnStop() {}
 ```

-Called whenever a validation is requested on this Identity Node.
+Called whenever a validation is requested on this Generic Node.
 <br />Should return any issues found with this node.
 ```csharp
 protected virtual Issue[] OnValidation() {}